hueyyeng/VesperiaGuide/docs/missables.md

 ## Keiv Moc
 ![screenshot](images/act-one-023.jpg)

- - [ ] At the first intersection, go down to the left for Karol to learn Bug Breath (Bug Hater)
+ - [ ] At the first intersection, go down to the left for Karol to learn __Bug Breath__ (Bug Hater)
  - [ ] Go on to the left from where Karol learns Bug Breath (Old Man's Wisdom)
- - [ ] If you have done (King Of Adventure Part 2) and from Where Karol learns Bug Breath, go down further to fight the Giganto Green Menace (PS3 and Definitive Edition)
+ - [ ] If you have done (King Of Adventure Part 2) and from Where Karol learns Bug Breath, go down further to fight the Giganto __Green Menace__ (PS3 and Definitive Edition)
- - [ ] In the second area, you will meet with Patty (PS3 and Definitive Edition)
+ - [ ] In the second area, you will meet Patty (PS3 and Definitive Edition)
  - [ ] After beating Giga Larva, back track to fight Don Whitehorse (99764 HP On Easy, 142520 HP On Normal, 356300 HP On Hard).
-He can drop Diamond if you do beat him (PS3 and Definitive Edition)
+He can drop Diamond if you do beat him... ___in your next New Game EX playthrough___ (PS3 and Definitive Edition)

 ## Dahngrest
 ![screenshot](images/act-one-027.jpg)